PClark344/Met-Office-Code-Test/README.md

 # Met-Office-Code-Test

 # Coding Exercise for Met Office Job Application
-# PROGRAM:         PaulClarkMetOfficeShieldingAndWiringExercise.py
+# PROGRAM:         PCMOExampleCode.py
-# PURPOSE:         To calculate total area required for
+# PURPOSE:         To calculate total Shielding and wiringrequired for
-#                  Shielding and Slack for satellites
+#                  for satellites
-#                  Plus length of wiring needed for each box
+#
 # DOCS:            As specified in:
 #                  https://github.com/mo-rjr/shielding-and-wiring
 #